 Grab three small pieces (about half an inch or less) at your hairline.

 The key point to remember with Dutch braids is to weave each piece under rather than over (basically the opposite of a French braid).
 The piece on the right goes under the middle, and then the piece on the left goes under that.

 Repeat the pattern of crossing the right section under the middle strand, and then the left section under the middle strand.
-Keep adding more hair (about a half- to three-quarter-inch) from the root every time you weave a new section.
+Keep adding more hair (about a half- to three-quarter-inch) from the root each time you weave a new section.

 Once you reach the nape of your neck, switch to a regular three-strand braid.

 Tie it off at the end with a clear hair tie.
 We love Sephora Collection's Snag-Free Hair Elastics ($4).

 Maintain tension as you braid—the tighter the better.
 If you’re into the loose, feathery dutch braids, you can always pull the edges of the braid out slowly for a wider and feathery finish when you're done.